Laetitia-Deken/Spotify_YouTube_Exploratory/README.md

 From the Spotify and YouTube Exploratory Data Analysis, several intriguing insights emerged:

-📌 The artist "Macklemore & Ryan Lewis" garnered a remarkable 10.23 billion views, securing the top spot.
-"Justin Bieber" followed closely with 10.12 billion views, while "BTS" held third place with 10 billion views.
+📌 Ed Sheeran, CoComelon and Katy Perry are the three artists (in order) with the most views.

-📌 "BTS" emerged as the most liked artist, amassing an impressive 14 million likes.
-"Blackpink" secured the second position in likes.
-In terms of streams, "Post Malone" led with 1.2 billion streams, closely followed by "Ed Sheeran" with 1.74 billion streams.
+📌 BTS emerged as the most liked artist, amassing an impressive 140 million likes.
+Blackpink secured the second position.
+In terms of streams, Post Malone led with 1.52 billion streams, closely followed by Ed Sheeran with 1.43 billion streams.
+BTS is also the artist with the most comments (40 million).
+Note: Ed Sheeran is the artist with the most views but not with the most likes or comments.

+📌 Despacito by Luis Fonsi, released in January 12, 2017, is the most popular track in YouTube in terms of views, likes and comments, but not in streams in Spotify! *Billboard's* critics ranked the original version the fourth best song of 2017 and the fifth best Latin song of all-time, referring to it as *"one of the biggest hits in Latin music history"* and *"one of the biggest singles of all-time."*.
+Despacito's official music video became the fastest YouTube video to reach 2 billion views on June 24, 2017, only 163 days after its release (Wikipedia).
+Note: the most viewed tracks on YouTube are not necessarily the same as the most popular streams on Spotify.
+Interesting and logical at the same time : the algorithm is not the same in these platforms...

-📌 The dominant album type was "Album," accounting for 75% of the data, surpassing compilations and singles.
+📌 The dominant album type was "Album" accounting for 72% of the data (1/3), surpassing so far compilations and singles.

-📌 The album "Album Vida" garnered the highest number of likes at 120 million.
-"See You Again" and "The Heist" followed with 80 million and 74 million likes, respectively.
+📌 The album "Vida" by Luis Fonsi (Despacito) garnered the highest number of views AND likes at 124 million.
+"See You Again" and "The Heist" followed with 80 million and 75 million likes, respectively.
+Note : the three albums are the most views and likes, in the same order.
+But that is not true for the albums with the most comments and streams...

-📌 "Album BE" stood out as the most commented album, along with "Map of the Soul."
+📌 The album "Be" by BTS (Dynamite) stood out as the most commented album, along with "Map of the Soul".
 Interestingly, a higher number of comments correlated with lesser-known albums.
-However, "Vida" defied this trend, accumulating higher likes and comments, signalling a positive response.
+However, "Vida" defied this trend, accumulating higher likes AND comments as highlighted above, signalling a positive response...

-📌 A correlation existed between speechiness and tempo, with faster tempos typically associated with higher speechiness.
+📌 T-Series (India's larges Music Label & Movie Studio) is the most popular channel on YouTube, except in comments (the first place is occupied by Hybe Labels).
+Calvin Harris is the most streamed channel.
+There are many VEVO channels in this ranking.
+Luis Fonsi is second, far behind the T-Series.

+📌 A very postive correlation existed between energy and loudness (0,75) and a very negative correlation existed between acousticness and energy (-0,66) and loudness (-0,55).
+Valence and danceability are positively correlated too (0,47).
+A energy increases, so does volume.
+Acoustics tend to decrease as sound intensity increases.

+📌 Danceability correlations is not that high as expected.

 📌 Songs with higher speeches often displayed lower instrumentals, indicating an emphasis on lyrics and vocal delivery, as seen in spoken word or rap genres.